When to plant beets

 How long until beets is ready to harvest?

-About 55 days from transplant or sowing.
-In zone 6, plants set out around Apr 9 are typically ready near Jun 3.
+About 55 days from planting until first harvest.
+In zone 6, beets planted around Apr 9 is typically ready near Jun 3.